bhargavkuchipudi0/fastnewsnow/README.md

     The Hindu, etc..,).
 The search feature is yet to be developed.

     Since I am using a developer api, it limit my access to the api by 500 api calls per day.
-    It does not even allow the requests form localhost.
+    It only allow the requests form localhost.
 It blocks all the CORS request.
 So, I cannot host this project on heroku.

     Fell free to fork this project and add new features and designes.